The Best Activities, Attractions, Sights and Tours on the North Island

 Location: Rotorua, Bay of Plenty.
 See more wacky activities like this in the 9 Newest & Weirdest Extreme Activities in New Zealand.

 16. Step Back in Time on Kapiti Island

-Experience what New Zealand used to be like before human migration on Kapiti Island (more info on Viator and Tripadvisor).
+Experience what New Zealand used to be like before human migration on Kapiti Island.
 After taking the ferry from Paraparaumu, you’ll arrive on the island with walking trails where it’s possible to spot a variety of rare native birds.